dbj-data/dbj-dll-samples/readme.md

 - dll name
   - `"component_a.dll"`
-- factory function name; always the same
+- factory function name (always the same!)
   - `"interface_factory"`
 - factory function pointer of the exact component
   - `component_a_factory_fp` declared in `"component_a.h"`